Mohamedgh94/Bachelor_thesis/README.md

 This repository contains the code and resources for my Bachelor thesis titled **"Person and Soft Biometric Identification Using IMU Data"**.
 The project aims to identify individuals based on their unique movement patterns using data from Inertial Measurement Units (IMUs).

+In this project, I accomplished the following:

+- **Person re-Identification**: Achieved high accuracy in identifying individuals across different datasets (MobiAct, UniMib, and SisFall).
+- **Soft-Biometric Identification**: Successfully identified soft-biometric attributes such as age, height, weight, and gender using neural network models.
+- **Transfer Learning**: Explored the application of transfer learning to improve model performance and knowledge transfer across different datasets.

 ## Table of Contents

 - [Project Structure](#project-structure)